Vectorman 3: Background and development

 After a series of successfully developed games for the Sega Genesis video game console, developer BlueSky Software signed a contract directly with Sega to exclusively develop their next games for the platform.
 Sega tasked them with creating a game centered around pre-rendered 3D models that could act as a competitor to Nintendo's huge Donkey Kong Country (1994) game, and retain interest in aging 16-bit Genesis console at a time when consumer interest was gravitating towards more advanced technology of new technology of the 32-bit generation of video game consoles.
 The result was Vectorman (1995), which was seen as a critical and commercial success on both fronts.
 A sequel, Vectorman 2 (1996) was rushed to market within a year just prior to the end of the Genesis's lifespan.
-While Vectorman 2 was similarly praised for pushing the limits of the aging Genesis in a time where most other releases were low-effort licensed games at the end of the platform's lifecycle, it was generally viewed less positively than with is predecessor, and struggled to commercially compete with the Donkey Kong Country sequels in the same way.
+While Vectorman 2 was similarly praised for pushing the limits of the aging Genesis in a time where most other releases were low-effort licensed games at the end of the platform's lifecycle, it was generally viewed less positively than its predecessor, and struggled to commercially compete with the Donkey Kong Country sequels in the same way.
 Three efforts to create a third entry in the Vectorman series were attempted in the subsequent years.